Citation, DOI, disclosures and article data

 From the mediastinum testis, several radiating septa extend into the testis forming 250-400 lobules.
 Each of these lobules contains 2-3 seminiferous tubules.
 Seminiferous tubules carry the sperm via tubuli recti into a dilated space within the mediastinum testis which is known as the rete testis, which drains into the epididymis through 10-15 efferent ductules 1.
 Efferent ducts in the head of the epididymis (globus major) unite to form a single duct (globus minor) in the body and tail region, which continues as the ductus deferens.

-The testes are drained by a plexus of veins (pampiniform plexus), which continue as the testicular veins.
+The testis is drained by the pampiniform plexus in the scrotum, which ascends as the testicular veins through the inguinal canal.
 The right testicular vein directly drains into the inferior vena cava (IVC), while the left testicular vein drains into the left renal vein.

 Lymphatic drainage of the testes is through lymphatics running with the testicular arteries, draining into para-aortic lymph nodes.